pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

 corrections](https://www.darktable.org/usermanual/en/correction_group.html#lens_correction)
 for your RAW files too!
 Only apply what has been applied to the JPEG file too.

-For my configuration I was left with the follown modules enabled:
+For my configuration I was left with the following modules enabled:

     Output Color Profile
     Input Color Profile